 Corneal transplant surgery is a solution for various eye diseases and defects.
 It is also commonly used as keratoconus treatment.
 Keratoconus is a medical condition causing a change in the shape of the cornea.
 As a result of this and other conditions, the patient experiences difficulties with proper seeing because the angle or amount of light reaching the eye becomes insufficient.
 During cornea replacement surgery a whole or just a part of the cornea (so-called partial corneal transplant) is removed, and the donated one is placed instead of it.
 The corneal transplant recovery time varies depending on the scope of operation defined according to the eye problems and technique used.
 During your recovery time after the corneal transplant surgery, these are things you need to do:

 • You should use the eye drops as your ophthalmologist prescribed.

 • You need to be careful for not to press on or to rub your eye.

 • If you feel pain, you may take pain medicine.

 • You may use eyeglasses or an eye shield to protect your eyes.

 • Follow-up appointments with your ophthalmologist and all the instructions he or she give are the keys to turn back to your daily routine as soon as possible.

 5. Cataract Surgery

-Cataracts are usually related to aging but cataracts in young age or even in newly born children’s eyes were also observed.
+Cataracts are usually related to aging, but they are also observed in young age or even in newly born children’s eyes.
 The only possible solution is cataract removal through cataract eye surgery.
-Throughout it, ophthalmologist makes a small incision in the cornea and removes a lens and positions a new, artificial lens in its place.
+Throughout the cataract operation, eye doctor makes a small incision in the cornea and removes a lens and positions a new, artificial lens in its place.
 Removal of cataracts takes no longer than an hour and is a classical, safe procedure.
-In case if cataracts are present in both eyes, the second operation takes time few weeks after the first cataract surgery.
+In case if cataracts are present in both eyes, the second operation takes time a few weeks after the first eye surgery for cataracts.